gddeazevedo/loteria/README.md

 - ## docker compose exec app php artisan migrate

   - This command is used to run the initial migrations of the application

+- ## docker compose exec app php artisan queue:work

+  - This command is used to start the worker deamon